Crazy-Crew/CrazyDocs/docs/plugins/chatmanager/info/chat/formatting.md

 **Important Information when using LuckPerms**

 If you are using the permissions plugin LuckPerms please make sure all the group names are set to **lowercase** when adding the groups to the chat format!
 ALSO, make sure you do NOT add a displayname to the groups, or they will not work with the chat format.
-To see and remove the displayname do /lp editor, click the link, click the group, and remove the permission looking node displayname.{name} and that will remove it.
+To see and remove the displayname do /lp editor, click the link, click the group, and remove the permission looking node displayname.`{name}` and that will remove it.

-2. Now to create a new format group you just need to do is add this to the groups section to your config.
+1. Now to create a new format group you just need to do is add this to the groups section to your config.

 ```
     Owner:
       Format: "&b[&6Owner&b] &b{player} &9>> &e{message}"
 ```

-3. You need to first add the permissions group name in the file. `Owner:` Make sure you add four spaces then add the name.
-Make sure the name is exactly whats in the permissions file. **It is case sensitive**!
+1. You need to first add the permissions group name in the file. `Owner:` Make sure you add four spaces then add the name.
+Make sure the name is exactly what's in the permissions file. **It is case-sensitive**!

-4. Then you add `Format:` right under `Owner:`.
+2. Then you add `Format:` right under `Owner:`.
 Make sure you add six spaces before you add "Format:".

-5. Then you create the format you want to use for the rank, you can add as much as you want to it, but be careful, it can make your chat look a mess.
+3. Then you create the format you want to use for the rank, you can add as much as you want to it, but be careful, it can make your chat look a mess.

-6. Finally press save, then reload the config (/ChatManager Reload) then you're done.
+4. Finally press save, then reload the config (/chatmanager reload) then you're done.

 After all that the section should look like this.
 ```